-Not only that, you and your family members will be exposed to contaminated air that can lead to serious chronic diseases.
+You and your family will also be exposed to contaminated air that can lead to serious chronic diseases.
 Therefore, depending on the area where you live, you should inspect, clean, or replace the air filter regularly.

 Improper HVAC installation has a huge role to play in terms of avoiding emergency HVAC repair.
 It might be that your HVAC heat system may be working perfectly at the beginning but soon develops some problems.
 You need to ensure that your unit is at least four to six inches above ground level.

 Secondly, your heat pump should not be installed under a leaking gutter.
 If the gutter started to leak after the heat pump was installed, you might want to consider getting them both fixed.